magalhaesulisses/magalhaesulisses/README.md

 ### Hi there 👋, nice to meet you.
-  My name is Ulisses Magalhães, I'm 27y old and I’m currently learning C#, JavaScript, NodeJS, ReactJS, TypeScript (superset) and Vue (framework).
-  I'm studying at UTFPR - Universidade Técnologica Federal do Paraná, attending to Sistemas para Internet classes.
+  My name is Ulisses Magalhães, currently I'm studying at UTFPR - Universidade Técnologica Federal do Paraná, attending to Sistemas para Internet classes.
 <!--
 **magalhaesulisses/magalhaesulisses** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.